carmen-chau/csc494-comp-graph/README.md

 This project is an interactive web visualization designed to help users understand how computation graphs can be used to model a neural network and visualize the computation of outputs and gradients.

 ### Target audience and pre-requisite knowledge
-This project is aimed to be used by prospective CSC311 students.
+This project is aimed to be used by prospective CSC311 students and is intended to be complementary to the material taught in Lecture 6 (Neural Networks).
 It assumes that students have a basic understanding of what components make up a neural network at a high level and how this translates into a computation graph.
 Furthermore, students should be comfortable with calculations relating to derivatives and the multivariate chain rule (from 2nd-year calculus).

 It is recommended that students have some basic prior understanding of what forward pass and backpropagation are, but it is not required.